Bulk flowchart icon

 This section includes a list of files or directories to process.
 Wildcards *? can be applied to file names, but not to directory names.
 You can list any number of files and/or directories.

-File specificationc:\path\*.extProcess all files that match the wildcards (*?).
+File specc:\path\*.extProcess all files that match the wildcards (*?).
 If Recursive=True, look for files in sub-directories too.

 List file < c:\path\files.lst Process files listed in a list file (files.lst).
-A less than sign < indicates a list file.
+If the line starts with a less than sign < the following file name is the name of a list file.
 The list file name cannot contain wildcards.
 The list file is a plain-text file with the same format as the [Source] section, without the [Source] line.
 In other words, a list file is a simple list of file or directory names, one per line.
 You can create a list file programmatically to facilitate batch processing.
 Path names inside the list file are relative to the location of the list file itself.
 You can even nest list files by using the < syntax inside a list file.

 Absolute path and file names are recommended.
 Relative path and file names are relative to the .vjb file path.
 Relative path and file names in a listing file are relative to the listing file path.